SDS And Why

 Set a Review Schedule

 Pick a rhythm and stick to it.
-Consider this: put it on the calendar.
-Consider this: monthly for high-risk chemicals, quarterly for moderate ones, annually for low-risk.
+Think about it: monthly for high-risk chemicals, quarterly for moderate ones, annually for low-risk.
+Put it on the calendar.
 Treat it like fire drills—routine, not optional.

 Use Reliable Sources

 Always pull SDSs from the manufacturer or a verified database.
-Third-party sites might lag behind.
+In practice, third-party sites might lag behind.
 And never trust a sheet that’s older than three years without double-checking.

 Train Your Team

 Your SDS is only as good as the people who use it.
-Make sure staff know how to access current sheets—and what to do if they spot discrepancies.
+On the flip side, make sure staff know how to access current sheets—and what to do if they spot discrepancies.
 A quick reporting system can save headaches later.

 Automate Where Possible

 SDS management software isn’t cheap, but it pays for itself in avoided fines.
-These tools track revisions, flag outdated sheets, and send alerts.
+So naturally, these tools track revisions, flag outdated sheets, and send alerts.
 For larger operations, it’s a no-brainer.

 Cross-Check During Audits